 - Once your course has been approved and we have the transcript, we can post courses to your Tufts transcript.
 Requests that are incomplete or otherwise don’t match the transcript can slow down the process.

 - Once the course has been added to your transcript, you will receive another email and your courses will appear on your transcript.

 Once a department approves a course with a Tufts equivalent, the Tufts course for which the course is approved may have attributes associated with it (such as culture, humanities, arts, etc.).
 If approved as a Tufts course with attributes, those apply as if the course was taken here.

 If there is no Tufts equivalent for the course, the course may be approved with a course number 310, 320, or 330.
-If the course is approved for with one of these course numbers, it may not have attributes.
-If you want the course to count for a distribution requirement, you may take the following actions: Liberal Arts students may either resubmit the request with a comment for the department approver to request the course count for a specific distribution requirement (given the approver is in the distribution area); any requests for courses to meet the world civilization or culture requirements must be petitioned.
-Engineering students may submit a course substitution petition to their department.
+If the course is approved for one of these course numbers, it may not have attributes.
+Liberal arts students, if you want the course to count for a distribution requirement, you may either resubmit the request with a comment for the department approver to request the course count for a specific distribution requirement (given the approver is in the distribution area) or you can submit a petition to the Distribution Subcommittee.
+Any requests for courses to meet the world civilization or culture requirements must be petitioned.

 Credit From Undergraduate to Graduate Tufts Programs

 As an undergraduate, you must formally petition to reserve courses taken during your undergraduate career to be reserved for graduate school credit prior to earning your Tufts undergraduate degree.
 These courses will not be calculated into your undergraduate GPA or count toward the credits or requirements for you to earn your undergraduate degree.
-To complete this process, complete and submit the appropriate form (Liberal Arts or Engineering).
+To complete this process, complete and submit the Reserve Courses form.